amr-elzahar/fibonacci-sequence/README.md

 # Description

-This is a full-stack application that consists of a React client, a Node.js server, a Postgres DB container, and a Redis container.
+This is a full-stack application that consists of a React client, a Node.js server, a Postgres DB container.
 The application allows users to input an index value for the Fibonacci series and receives back the corresponding value from either Redis.
-If the requested index already exists in Redis cache, the server returns its corresponding value from Redis.
-If not, it calculates its value using a helper function, inserts both the index and its value into the Postgres database for permanent storage, and saves them in Redis for in-memory caching.
-The init.sql file is script will run when the postgres container starts to create the database and the table.
-The script.sh file to create bind volume directories locally in order not to encounter any errors later.
+The init.sql file is a script that will run when the postgres container starts to create the database and the table.
+The script.sh file to create bind volume directory locally in order not to encounter any errors later.

 # Installation